thindil/steamsky/bin/doc/MODDING.md

   of food.
 Optional.
 * Key `FuelIcon`: Path to the SVG image which will be used to show the amount of fuel.
 Optional.
+* Key `DrinksIcon`: Path to the SVG image which will be used to show the amount of drinks.
+Optional.

 ## Debugging
 If you want to test your changes, you may run game in debug mode.
 In this mode